joelparkerhenderson/wordbooks/pages/general-and-administrative-department/index.md

 # General and Administrative (G&A) department

-The General and Administrative (G&A) department is responsible for the administrative functions of a company, ensuring that the company's operations are running smoothly and efficiently.
-In general, the G&A department's primary functions are to manage the day-to-day administrative tasks, oversee financial management, ensure legal compliance, and provide human resources and employee support services.
+The General and Administrative (G&A) department is responsible for the administrative functions of a company, to ensure operations are running smoothly.

-Some of the most common functions include:
+Typical functions include:

 * Financial Management: The G&A department is responsible for managing the company's financial activities, such as budgeting, forecasting, accounting, financial reporting, and internal auditing.